mbodm/WAUZ/README.md

 ### An easy way to grab your addons

+Some additional hint here (since this has nothing to do with the tool per se):

-Some additional hint here: Bookmark all the direct download sites, for every addon, in your browser.
+A fast and easy way to get all the actual addon zip files is to bookmark all the direct download sites, for every addon, in your browser.
 Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
 The addon download immediately starts, after clicking the bookmark.
 This helps a lot to get all the latest addon versions very fast, without much effort.
 This way you quickly have all of them in a single folder.
 The process of manually unzipping them is way more time consuming.
 But that´s the moment when WAUZ comes to rescue. :wink:

 :warning: